School: RTL – Rak Thai Language School

-Basic Info: Rak Thai is a brand spanking new Thai language school.
-It is what I call a Union Clone school insofar as its methodology is based on the original Union Thai method designed and written 40+ years ago to teach foreign missionaries to be proficient in Thai (or at least proficient enough to undertake their task of converting Buddhist Thais to Christianity).
+Rak Thai is what I call a Union Clone school insofar as its methodology is based on the original Union Thai method designed and written 60+ years ago to teach foreign missionaries to be proficient in Thai (or at least proficient enough to undertake their task of converting Buddhist Thais to Christianity).

 Rak Thai Language School is nicely laid out with well lit classrooms, a small sitting area for breaks, and a really fresh feel to it.
 I found everyone, from the principal right down to the teachers, great to interact with.

 As I said the original materials were written quite a while ago (as in 60+ years).
 At Rak Thai Language School the director decided that while the Union methodology was good, the materials weren’t up to date.
 So Rak Thai re-wrote almost every book to include more contemporary dialog.

 This was an excellent decision as the Union stuff was really antiquated.
 Updating the materials gives the best of both worlds (at least as far as this school is concerned), with a proven methodology and updated, current materials.

 Seeing as Rak Thai Language School is a Union Clone it should come as no surprise that they follow the original Union methodology.
 In a nutshell, BEFORE exposing students to reading and writing, it teaches conversational Thai via phonetics with no accompanying Thai script (just the English translation).
 Once you understand their particular quirks the phonetics are legible.